Lowering the suspension

 For the standard lowering procedure (the one that doesn't involve replacing full cross-members) there are 4 aspects.
 The first two are the most obvious front and back actual lowering.
 At the front this is done using a smaller spring than the original - I used the CAHT21 lowered springs which were around 1.5" shorter than the ones I was taking off.
 At the rear because of the leaf springs the lowering is done by the addition of aluminium blocks fitted between the axle and the spring which effectively pushes the axle closer towards the body.

 The other two aspects of lowering are the anti-roll bars.
 The front is currently a 1/2" but this gets increased to a 7/8" when lowering and the rear should be removed.
-The rear ant-roll bar was added when the ride height was increased to improve handling, but when lowering again it is generally advised to remove it to avoid snap oversteer.
+The rear anti-roll bar was added when the ride height was increased to improve handling, but when lowering again it is generally advised to remove it to avoid snap oversteer.

 Additional work which can be done is cutting down bump stops front and back, and using shorter rebound straps at the rear.
 I've not yet done these as so far I haven't seeen the need or experienced any bump steering.